JdeRobot/DetectionMetrics/docs/_pages/home.md

 ---

-# What is Detection Studio?
+# What is Detection Metrics?

-Detection Studio is an application that provides a toolbox of utilities oriented to simplify the development and testing of solutions based on object detection.
+Detection Metrics is an application that provides a toolbox of utilities oriented to simplify the development and testing of solutions based on object detection.
 The application comes with a GUI (based on Qt) but it can also be used through command line.

 {% include video id="gDP9nWCL0Vg" provider="youtube" %}

-# What's supported in Detection Studio.
+# What's supported in Detection Metrics.

 | Support | Detail                                                  |
 | ------ | ------------------------------------------------------------ |